Peckham Rye Station Restoration.

 Sector

-The Building Surveying and Infrastructure Engineering teams at Frankham were employed to provide a full scope of works and technical specification for the restoration.
-Our multidisciplinary team provided a single point of expertise for:
+The Building Surveying and Infrastructure Engineering teams at Frankham were employed by BAM Nuttall to provide a scope of works and technical specification for restoring Peckham Rye station including:

 • Roof repairs and replacement to the four wings

-• Structural assessment of the main roof to support the new cresting
+• Structural assessment of main roof for new cresting

-• Structural assessment of the building to accommodate accessing scaffolding
+• Structural assessment of building for accessing scaffolding

-“This project was a winning blend of innovation and experience.
-By understanding the features and challenges of the historic materials, our team was able to adapt and preserve them to meet 21st-century requirements.”
+The success of this project was due to a winning blend of innovation and experience.
+By understanding the features and challenges of the existing historic materials, we were able to adapt and preserve them to meet the project requirements.

 Project Location